 To ensure the safety and security of Band members and local communities, the Mille Lacs Band has a Tribal Police Department, which began in 1984 with one officer and has grown to employ over 20 full-time officers.
 The Tribal Police Department is located in the Mille Lacs Band Government Center.

 In 1953 Congress enacted Public Law 280, in part because of the absence of adequate tribal institutions for law enforcement.
 Public Law 280 applies to six states, including Minnesota.
 It required the state to assume criminal jurisdiction over all Indian reservations within the state with the exception of Red Lake and Bois Forte.
-That jurisdiction does not extend, however, to criminal statutes the courts would classify as “civil-regulatory” rather than “criminal-prohibitory” under Public Law 280.
+That jurisdiction does not extend, however, to statutes the courts classify as “civil-regulatory” rather than “criminal-prohibitory” under Public Law 280.

 District I main office:

 43408 Oodena Dr.

 Onamia, MN 56359